vanzin/jEdit/README.SRC.txt

  For building jEdit, the API documentation or any of the distribution files except of the source package:

-  - A Java compiler of at least version 1.6, such as Sun's javac which is included in the JDK.
-Get it from <http://www.java.com/download> or from your package manager - e. g. sun-java6-jdk.
+  - A Java compiler of at least version 1.7, such as Oracle's javac which is included in the JDK.
+Get it from <http://www.java.com/download> or from your package manager - e. g. openjdk-7-jdk.

  For building the API documentation: